birminghamurbanobservatory/public-data-hub/README.md

 Then build the application using `ng build --prod` or `npm run build`.

-Then to deployment to firebase use: `npm run deploy`.
+Then to deploy to firebase use: `npm run deploy`.